confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-sasl.rst

 3. Follow section 8 in the "Docker Client" section above to test that your brokers are functioning as expected.

-4. To stop the cluster, first stop Kafka nodes one-by-one and then stop the Zookeeper cluster.
+4. To stop the cluster, first stop Kafka nodes one-by-one and then stop the ZooKeeper cluster.

   .. sourcecode:: bash